ozzi-/microblog/README.md

 # -blog
-µ blog - easy to set up, configure. php only - no db required
+µ blog - easy to set up, configure.

-Live demo:
+# storage
+Blog posts are stored as html files, while the filename is an incrementing number - so no DB is required

+# live demo
 http://thoughts-and-tricks.oz-web.com/index.php